spine-generic/spine-generic/README.md

 it with an editor (e.g., [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes)),
 modify it (Tools > Edit Mode) and save it (Overlay > Save > Save to new file) with suffix `-manual`.
 Example: `sub-01_T2w_RPI_r_seg-manual.nii.gz`.
 Then, move the file to the folder you defined under the variable `PATH_SEGMANUAL` in the file `parameters.sh`.
-Important: the manual segmentation should be copied under a subfolder named after the site, e.g. `spineGeneric_unf/`
+Important: the manual segmentation should be copied under a subfolder named after the site, e.g. `spineGeneric_unf/`.

+**Important:** For the interest of time, you don't need to fix __all__ slices of the segmentation, because the metrics are only extracted between C2 and C5.
+So, for example, if the segmentation at the top (or bottom) slices looks wrong, don't worry about it.

 Similarly, if you spot issues with the **vertebral labeling**, manually create labels in the cord at C2 and C5 mid-vertebral levels using the following command (you need to be in the appropriate folder before running the command):
 ~~~